7-Day Diabetic Meal Plan PDF: Delicious Recipes for Healthy Eating

 Blood Sugar-Friendly Morning Choices

 When planning your meals, focus on balanced nutrition.
 Use the diabetes plate method for breakfast.
-It suggests ¼ lean protein, ¼ high-fiber carbs, and ½ non-starchy veggies16.
+It suggests ¼ lean protein, ¼ high-fiber carbs, & ½ non-starchy veggies16.
 Try to keep added sugars under 6% of your daily calories14.

 Pro Tip: Consistency is key in managing blood sugar levels through breakfast choices.

-Lunch and Dinner Meal Planning Strategies
+Lunch & Dinner Meal Planning Strategies

 Diabetic Meal Planning Strategies